denis-stepanov/advent/README.md

 The source marked with an asterisk `*` is the default.
 Omit `grep` to see more details.

 Sections below detail supported inputs.

+### Capturing from a Microphone

+This is usually a system default, so you do not have to do anything.

 ### Capturing a TV Web Cast